-New players won’t often resort to this method because it requires mining a lot of blocks with a very slow pickaxe, so unless you have a lot of blocks and time to spare, you should try out some of the better methods down below.
+New players won’t often resort to this method because it requires mining a lot of blocks with a very slow pickaxe, so unless you have a lot of blocks and time to spare, you should try out some of the better methods below.

-If for some reason you want to find more islands, this is a great way to find more after beating the Wall of Flesh.
+If you want to find more islands, this is a great way to find more after beating the Wall of Flesh.
 The glide ability of the wings allows you to easily map out most of the black areas of the world, so it’s the best way to find any floating islands you might have missed.

-Developer wings (which have a 5% chance of dropping from a Hardmode boss in an Expert world) are amazing for this too, so you’ll have no trouble locating more if you are lucky enough to get a pair of those.
+Developer wings (which have a 5% chance of dropping from a Hardmode boss in an Expert world) are amazing for this, too, so you’ll have no trouble locating more if you are lucky enough to get a pair of those.

 6. Bee Mount

 Depending on what size world you’re on, the Honeyed Goggled can be the answer to all your floating island problems.
-On small and medium world, the bee mount will most likely have enough range to at least see the bottom of them.
+In small and medium worlds, the bee mount will most likely have enough range to at least see the bottom of them.
 Large worlds are so big that most islands won’t even be in visibility range of the bee mount, which I noticed in a recent playthrough.